 Who Are The Directors/Coaches of NorCal RIZE?

 The directors of NorCal RIZE are Julia Southard and Juliet Mittlemann.
-The two are teaming back up after coaching the NorCal 1 National Team last May for the 2nd year in a row, and their days as student-athletes at Brown University, back in the early 2000’s.
+The two are teaming back up after coaching the Northern California National Lacrosse Team for 3 consecutive years, and their days as student-athletes at Brown University, back in the early 2000’s.

 Coach Southard (Coach Jules) served as an assistant coach at three Division I programs, including LaSalle University, Cal and the University of Connecticut.
 She was the director of recruiting operations at Cal and UConn, working directly with student-athletes, parents and coaches during the recruiting process.
 Southard was responsible for bringing in some of the top recruits in the country, which had a huge impact on the programs for years to come.

 Southard has spent time working with many local youth clubs, club teams and high school teams.
 She served as the Head Coach at Bishop O’Dowd High School for three years and currently serves as the Head Coach at St. Francis High School in Sacramento.
 Southard runs a thriving business that focuses on goalkeeper development, working with individuals, groups and club teams in order to provide expert goalkeeper coaching.
 She has worked with over sixty individual goalies in Northern California, helping with the production of two All-Americans.
 She also runs goalie clinics throughout the year.
 She also co-owns and manages Athletic Endeavors Recruiting, a company designed to educate and work directly with student-athletes and families throughout the college recruiting process.
 She has worked with almost fifty athletes on an individual basis, seeing them off to schools at the Division I, II and II I levels.